adityasolanki205/Face-recognition-using-flask/README.md

 Below are the steps to setup the enviroment and run the codes:

 1. **Cloud account Setup**: First we will have to setup free google cloud account which can be done [here](https://cloud.google.com/free).
-We will be using a Photo to Elton John and Madonna as input image
+We will be using a Photo to Elton John and Madonna as an input image

 ![](images/singers.jpg)